Ovid/Search-Typesense/README.md

 Shorthand that delegated to `$typesense->collections->search(...)`.

-We do this hear mainly because this is the common case.
+We provide this on the top-level `$typesense` object because this is the common case.

 ## `documents`